Personal Injury & Wrongful Death

 You should take it upon yourself to immediately report the loss to the insurance company of the person who caused the wreck, as he or she may very well not have reported the wreck.

-You are entitled to have other property which was damaged in the wreck paid for or repaired as well (such as eyeglasses, clothing or any other item(s) which may have been damaged).
+You are entitled to have other property that was damaged in the wreck paid for or repaired as well (such as eyeglasses, clothing, or any other item(s) which may have been damaged).

 You may select the body shop of your choice to estimate and repair your vehicle and get a second opinion of the damage and cost of repairs to your vehicle.
 The repairs are required to be made with “like” kind and condition parts (not plastic or fiberglass for steel) notwithstanding anything the insurance company tells you to the contrary.